rubygarage/rubygarage.github.com/slides/rspec.markdown

 ---

-# Running specs and formating output
+# Running specs and formatting output

 --